NotPyro404/TOHE-Docs/options/Neutrals/Evil/CursedSoul.md

   * <font color=red>OFF</font>: the Cursed Soul cannot see the Roles of players, even if they are Soulless
 * <font color=#7f8c8d>Neutral</font> roles have souls
   * <font color=green>ON</font>: you can use your ability on Neutrals
-  * <font color=red>OFF</font>: you cannot use your ability on Neutrals, and will receive a pop-up saying “No Soul Found”
+  * <font color=red>OFF</font>: you cannot use your ability on Neutrals, and will receive a pop-up saying â€œNo Soul Foundâ€

 > From: "Idea & Coding": [TheSkullCreeper](https://github.com/Loonie-Toons)